SumitGupta-ai/Machine-Learning-Project/README.md

 The dataset includes several key features that influence healthcare premiums:

 Feature      |   Description
-Age          |   Age of the primary beneficiary
+Age          |   Age of the primary beneficiarr
-Sex          |  Insurance contractor gender (Female, Male) BMI          |  Body Mass Index (kg/m^2), providing an understanding of body weight relative to height Children.    |   Number of children covered by health insurance / Number of dependents Smoker.      |  Smoking status of the beneficiary Region.      |   The beneficiary's residential area in the US Charges      |  Target Variable: Individual medical costs billed by health insurance
+Sex          |  Insurance contractor gender (Female, Male) BMI          |  Body Mass Index (kg/m^2), providing an understanding of body weight relative to height Children.    |   Number of children covered by health insurance / Number of dependents Smoker.      |  Smoking status of the beneficiary Region.      |   The beneficiary's residential area in the Us Charges      |  Target Variable: Individual medical costs billed by health insurance